Atletico Madrid confirm Joao Felix knee injury

-Atletico Madrid's Joao Felix could be set for a spell on the sidelines after sustaining an injury to the medial collateral ligament of his left knee.

-LaLiga club Atleti revealed on Monday that their club-record signing had undergone tests at the University of Navarra Clinic, with the results confirming he had suffered a low-grade sprain.
+LaLiga club Atleti revealed club-record signing Joao Felix has undergone tests at the University of Navarra Clinic, with the results confirming he had suffered a low-grade sprain.

-On Saturday, Spanish prime minister Pedro Sanchez confirmed that the league had been given permission to resume behind closed doors following the coronavirus-enforced suspension.
+Spanish prime minister Pedro Sanchez confirmed that the league had been given permission to resume behind closed doors after the coronavirus-enforced suspension.

 Joao Felix has made 28 appearances so far for Atleti in all competitions, with the former Benfica forward scoring six goals.